IMAGINE-Consortium/imagine/doc/source/components.rst

 IMAGINE Components
 ==================

-In the following sections we describe each of the basic components of IMAGINE and demonstrate how to use templates to write wrappers allow the inclusion of pre-existing code.
+In the following sections we describe each of the basic components of IMAGINE.
+We also demonstrate how to write wrappers that allow the inclusion of external (pre-existing) code, and provide code templates for this.

+.. contents:: Contents
+   :local:

 .. _Fields: